OlegStashkiv/Online-Books-Store/README.md

 Before you start testing the application, you should make sure that you have installed such technologies as:
 - Java Development Kit (JDK);
-- MySQL/PostgreSQL or another preferable relational database;
+- MySQL/PostgreSQL or another preferable relational database (not required if running through docker);
-- Maven (for building the project);
+- Maven (not required if using maven wrapper);
 - Docker (for running project in virtual container);

 ### Installation